dhis2/design-system/principles/layout.md

 Consistent layouts of applications means users only need to learn a few different patterns to understand many different applications.
 It is important that DHIS2 applications approach layout consistently.

 Not all applications need to look the same, but there should be common elements when dealing with similar tasks.
 If an application has separate sections it should have a sidebar to move between them.
-An single-task application should not use a sidebar unecessarily.
+An single-task application should not use a sidebar unnecessarily.
 The header bar is always placed at the top of the screen.
 These consistent layout principles help users understand DHIS2 applications.

 ### Choosing the right layout

 An application layout should match it's purpose.
-The layout should support the user in acheiving their goals.
+The layout should support the user in achieving their goals.
 An application that is not using an appropriate layout will constantly get in the way of a user.
 The right layout will step back and let the user work quickly and efficiently.

 Knowing which layout to use means understanding the goals of the user.
 Finding and understanding the purpose of an application is covered in the [Design For Use](design-for-use.md) section.